pragma-/Plang/doc/README.md

 # Plang
-Plang is a pragmatic scripting language written in Perl.

-Why?
-Because I need a small, yet useful, scripting language I can embed into some Perl scripts I have; notably [PBot](https://github.com/pragma-/pbot), an IRC bot that I've been tinkering with for quite a while.

-I want to be able to allow text from external sources to be safely interpreted in a sandbox environment with access to exposed Perl subroutines, with full control over how deeply functions are allowed to recurse, et cetera.

 Plang is in early development stage.
 There will be bugs.
 There will be abrupt design changes.

 This README describes what is implemented so far.